fairtracks/fairtracks.net/content/markdown/fair/fair-01-fair-data-fairtracks.md

   - for various species
   - from different types of sample material
   - by applying diverse types of experiment assays and _in silico_ processing workflows.

+See Figure 1.3 for an overview of the secondary life cycle that falls within the scope of the FAIRtracks project.

 </ui-fairtracks-content>